 - A program manager will be hired to oversee the ARISE program.
-The program manager will be responsive for identifying IHSS providers and matching them to clients. - Case managers will identify that there is a need for ARISE IHSS support and then coordinate with the IHSS provider and ARISE worker on client's needs - Occupational therapists will continue to work with the clients on their existing service plans - Peer support staff will be hired to support and assist clients in expressing their needs, what they want from the program, how they would prefer services be provided, e.g., morning/afternoon/weekday and if they would like to be present or absent when work is done.
+The program manager will be responsive for identifying ARISE in-home support providers and matching them to clients. - Case managers will identify that there is a need for ARISE in-home support and then coordinate with ARISE in-home support worker on client's needs - o Occupational therapists will continue to work with the clients on their existing service plans - Peer support staff will be hired to support and assist clients in expressing their needs, what they want from the program, how they would prefer services be provided, e.g., morning/afternoon/weekday and if they would like to be present or absent when work is done.
 Peer support staff may also assist clients to identify outside resources or activities to use/attend if they choose not to be present when work is done.